-The IT Department is a tightly integrated team of 7.0 FTEs which supports the City's network, servers, phone system and other computer hardware.
-This includes the City's email, backup systems, access control and video surveillance system, 911 center, and mobile data devices.
-In total, we support over 175 servers and 150 desktops, along with more than 275 mobile devices.
-Finally, in our support role the department operates a business-hours live help desk, which is able to resolve most issues quickly and with minimal user disruption, and has on-call services available 24/7 to support emergency and after-hours needs.
+The IT Department is a tightly integrated team of 7.0 FTEs that supports the city's network, servers, phone system and other computer hardware.
+This includes the city's email, backup systems, access control and video surveillance system, 911 center, and mobile data devices.
+In total, we support over 17 servers and 150 desktops, along with more than 275 mobile devices.
+Finally, in our support role the department operates a business-hours live help desk, which is able to resolve most issues quickly and with minimal user disruption, and has on-call services available 24/7 to support emergency and after-ho needs.

-In 2024-25, we spent time improving the City's network security, both for our primary networks hosting workstations and servers, but also for our OT networks, operating the City's water and wastewater plants.
+In 2024-25, we spent time improving the city's network security, both for our primary networks hosting workstations and servers, but also for our OT networks, operating the city's water and wastewater plants.
 We also upgraded our backup system, significantly improving the system's performance and capacity, and we replaced our video storage server, increasing its reliability and capacity as our camera system grows.
-We also moved the GIS tech position, formerly in the engineering department, into the IT department, which has helped significantly when working on GIS-related issues with other departments.
+We also moved the GIS tech positi formerly in the engineering department, into the IT department, which has helped significantly when working on GIS-related issues with other department

-For the 2025-27 biennium, in addition to our support and maintenance roles, we're planning significant upgrades for two of our major server clusters, which will provide increased reliability and an improved user experience for city staff and members of the public.
+For the 2025-27 biennium, in addition to our support and maintenance roles, we're planning significant upgrades for two of our major server clusters, whi will provide increased reliability and an improved user experience for our staff and members of the public.